-Availability: September-May (with preceptor approval)
+Availability: September-May (with preceptor approval) This course is not available in December.
+Number of Students: 1-2 per block

 To develop core knowledge and skills in adolescent health care.
 Enhance the fundamental skills of history taking, physical examination and health related counseling taught in 3rd year clinical rotations; and develop understanding of how these skills differ when caring for adolescent patients.
 Develop understanding of the relationships between risk-behaviors, morbidity and mortality, and health care or public health interventions for adolescents.